annotatorB/schubert_dances/README.md

   * relation between the two hands

 # Dataset
-The dataset consists of the scores of all 394 dances, written by Franz Schubert (1797-1828), in MuseScore 3 XML format.
+The dataset consists of the scores, in MuseScore 3 XML format, of all 394 dances written for piano by Franz Schubert (1797-1828).

 The dances include short pieces in triple meter, such as:
 * Waltzs